domoticz/domoticz/dzVents/documentation/README.md

 ## [3.0.11]
 - Add sensorValue attribute to custom sensor
-- Add sunatsouth as moment in time (like sunrise / sunset )
+- Add solarnoon as moment in time (like sunrise / sunset )

 ## [3.0.10]
 - Add NSS_GOOGLE_DEVICES for notification casting to Google home / Google chromecast